-You also need to check into whether you are too old to apply for DACA.
-Applicants must have been born on or after June 15, 1981 and have been under 16 when they came to the U.S., and have arrived in the U.S. before June 15, 2007 and continuously resided in the U.S. since; and also been present in the United States without lawful status on June 15, 2012, and at the time of making the DACA request.
+Applicants for DACA must have been born on or after June 15, 1981 and have been under 16 when they came to the U.S., and have arrived in the U.S. before June 15, 2007 and continuously resided in the U.S. since; and also been present in the United States without lawful status on June 15, 2012, and at the time of making the DACA request.

-Like you, many students consider applying for DACA when preparing to enter college.
-Although DACA does not give you long-term legal status in the U.S., it does protect you from deportation, stop your accrual of “unlawful presence” (a problem if you ever apply for a visa or green card), and allow you to obtain permission to work as well as (depending on the law in your state) a driver’s license.
+Many students consider applying for DACA when preparing to enter college.
+Although DACA does not offer long-term legal status in the U.S., it does protect from deportation, stop your accrual of “unlawful presence” (a problem if you ever apply for a visa or green card), and allow you to obtain permission to work as well as (depending on the law in your state) a driver’s license.

 You might also want to look into whether you qualify for any more stable immigration relief, such as asylum.
 (See If I am eligible for DACA, should I apply for that or asylum?)
 If possible, have a talk with your parents about why they left Honduras, and set up a consultation with an experienced immigration attorney.
 Your school might also provide some information and resources to students interested in applying for DACA.